datasets/geo-admin1-us/README.md

 The shape of the admin1 have four fields :
 * name : the common name for this admin1 subdivision
+* id : Natural Earth ``adm1_code`` for the subdivision inside the country.
+[Documentation][doc] is not clear what this code is, but it could be FIPS
-* code : two letter code for the state
+* code : the well known two letter code for the state
 * country : name of the country
 * ISO3166-1-Alpha-3 : three letters iso code of the country